Lisbon revisited (updated April 2024)

 Cacilhas: where to eat

 Nowadays your bread roll will be served hermetically packed in plastic (we have Covid to thank for that one).
 That aside, most of the waiters have been faithfully serving here since I can remember.
 That alone speaks to the reputation of the house.
 The service remains as professional, efficient and friendly as it always has been, hence its undying popularity amongst the locals.
 It does serve up a good sapateira, the national seafood darling, i.e. stuffed crab, and great ameijoas a Bulhao Pato (clams sauteed in garlic, coriander and wine sauce.
+As in every seafood place, there are always meat options on the menu.

 You can also just pop into O Farol for a quick refreshment.
 Take a seat at the bar, you may have to elbow a local or two nursing their own poison, order your tapped beer and a little dish of freshly cooked prawns to go with it.
-It won’t break the bank, look around, everyone is doing it, and it beats peanuts any day!
+It won’t break the bank, look around, everyone is doing it and it beats peanuts any day!

 Fresh fish: Grilled "Imperador"